In a few words...

 He regularly performed within various French orchestras.
 For over 30 years he has been one of the French horn players of the incidental music at the “Opera National de Paris “.

 Holder of the Certificat d’Aptitude (CA), Pascal Proust taught the French horn at the Conservatoire de Châteruaroux then Orléans.
-He now teaches chamber music at the “Conservatoire à Rayonnement Régional (CRR) de Paris “and at the “Pôle Superieur Paris-Boulogne-Billancourt “
+He now teaches chamber music at the “Conservatoire à Rayonnement Régional (CRR) de Paris, and pédagogy at the CNSMDP (Conservatoire National Supérieur de Musique et de Danse de Paris).

 As a composer, we owe him around thousand opus: several collections devoted to the teaching of the French horn but also pedagogical pieces for all instruments, chamber music and various large musical ensembles.
 Many of these pieces are regularly imposed in national and international competitions.